 PMI includes geometric dimensioning and tolerancing, 3D annotations, surface texture specifications, finish requirements, process notes, material specifications, welding symbols, and other information.
 One of the objectives of PMI standards is to define the semantics of the words and symbols used to communicate manufacturing information in 3D computer models.
 The use of PMI Representation (aka semantic PMI) will allow software developers to automate various design (CAD), manufacturing (CAM), and inspection (CMM) functions because the engineering application software associated with these functions can process the PMI directly.
 PMI presentation (aka graphical PMI) consists of geometric elements preserving the exact appearance of the PMI annotations and is meant to be human-readable.

 All of the resulting test cases, CAD models, STEP files, and reports can be download through the link to the left.
+These files can be used to test Model-based Design (MBD) and Model-based Engineering (MBE) workflows.

 Short URL: go.usa.gov/mGVm